Understanding Breast Cancer Recurrence Rates

 Am I Still At Risk Of Breast Cancer Recurrence If I Have Had A Mastectomy?

 Yes.
 You are still at risk of breast cancer recurrence if you have had a bilateral mastectomy (surgical removal of both breasts).
 Undergoing a bilateral mastectomy drastically reduces your chances of local or contralateral breast cancer recurrence as almost all of the breast tissue has been removed.
 However, there is still a chance that residual breast tissue or cancer cells could recur on the chest wall.

 If you have had a single mastectomy (surgical removal of one breast), you are still at risk of developing cancer in the breast that remains.

 It must be noted that having a mastectomy or bi-lateral mastectomy does not reduce your risk of developing cancer in other parts of your body (distant recurrence).

 How Can I Prevent Breast Cancer Recurrence?

-There is no definitive way to prevent breast cancer or breast cancer recurrence.
+There is no definitive way to prevent breast cancer from coming back.
 However, treatments such as surgery, chemotherapy, radiotherapy, targeted therapy (eg trastuzumab for HER2-positive breast cancer) and/or hormone therapy (for hormone receptor positive breast cancer) do reduce the risk of recurrence, depending on the type and stage of the cancer.
 These can be discussed with your treatment team.

-Understanding breast cancer risk factors and participating in regular breast screening through BreastScreen in Australia and BreastScreen Aotearoa in New Zealand can help to pick up any breast changes.
+Understanding the risk factors for breast cancer recurrence and participating in regular breast screening through BreastScreen in Australia and BreastScreen Aotearoa in New Zealand can help to pick up any breast changes.
 Discussion with your healthcare team can help to catch any changes or abnormalities early and act on them.